Hannah414/Using-C-On-A-Mac/README.md

 Another thing to note is that each statment must end with a semi-colon to both end the statment and to seperate it from following statments.

+### Commenting

+To comment in C, you need to preface the text with a double slash like so: // comment.

+If you want to comment out a large block of code all at once you would brackett the entierty of the code as follows: /* code */.

+## Hello World

+Now that we have looked at some of the basic commands of C, let us create our first program!

+We will be creating a Hello World program.
+We will need to create a function that outputs the phrase "Hello World!".